huohuoren4/docs/python/pytest/further_topics/historical_note.md

 On top of that markers were not accessible in the same way for modules, classes, and functions/methods.
 In fact, markers were only accessible in functions, even if they were declared on classes/modules.

-A new API to access markers has been introduced in pytest 3.6 in order to solve the problems with the initial design, providing the [_pytest.nodes.Node.iter_markers()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.nodes.Node.iter_markers) method to iterate over markers in a consistent manner and reworking the internals, which solved a great deal of problems with the initial design.
+A new API to access markers has been introduced in pytest 3.6 in order to solve the problems with the initial design, providing the `_pytest.nodes.Node.iter_markers()` method to iterate over markers in a consistent manner and reworking the internals, which solved a great deal of problems with the initial design.

-### Updating code
+### Updating code {#updating-code}

 The old `Node.get_marker(name)` function is considered deprecated because it returns an internal `MarkerInfo` object which contains the merged name, `*args` and `**kwargs` of all the markers which apply to that node.